rickeerickson/openwebui-wsl2-starter/README.md

 ## Troubleshooting

 1. **Port Conflicts**:
-   - Ensure the ports configured in `config.env` are available.
+   - Ensure the ports configured in `update_open-webui.config.sh` are available.
    - Use the following to identify processes using a port:
      ```bash
      sudo lsof -i :<PORT>